God Himself, the Unique X

 Among the five religions we have spoken of, Christianity is somewhat special.
 And what’s special about Christianity?
 These are people who believe in the true God.
 How can those who believe in the true God be listed here?
 Because Christianity merely acknowledges that there is a God, and they oppose God and are hostile to Him.
 They have once more nailed Christ to the cross, and placed themselves in enmity to God’s work of the last days, with the result that they are revealed and reduced to a faith group.
 Since Christianity is a kind of faith, then it is, without doubt, only related to faith—it is a kind of ceremony, a kind of denomination, a kind of religion, and something separate from the faith of those who truly follow God.
 The reason why I have listed it among the five major religions is because Christianity has been reduced to the same level as Judaism, Buddhism, and Islam.
 Most Christians don’t believe there is a God, or that He rules over all things, much less do they believe in His existence.
 Instead, they merely employ the Scriptures to talk about theology, using theology to teach people to be kind, to endure suffering, and to do good things.
 That’s what kind of religion Christianity is: It only concentrates on theological theories, it bears absolutely no relation to God’s work of managing and saving man, it is a religion of those who follow God that is not acknowledged by God.
 But God also has a principle to His approach to them.
 He does not casually handle and deal with them at will, in the same way as with the unbelievers.
 His approach to them is the same as the Buddhists: If, while they’re alive, a Christian has self-discipline, is able to strictly abide by the Ten Commandments and the other commandments, and abide by the laws in the demands they make of their own behavior—and if they can do this their whole life—then they will also have to spend the same amount of time going through the cycles of life and death before they can truly attain the so-called rapture.
 After achieving this “rapture,” they remain in the spiritual world, where they take up a position and become one of its bailiffs.
 Likewise, if they commit evil on earth, if they are sinful and commit too many sins, then it is unavoidable that they will be punished and disciplined with varying severity.
 In Buddhism, achieving “immortality” means entering Nirvana, but what do they call it in Christianity?
 It is called “entering heaven” and being “raptured.”
 Those who are truly “raptured” also go through the cycle of life and death three to seven times, after which, having died, they come to the spiritual world, as if they had fallen asleep.
 If they are up to standard they can remain to take up a role, and, unlike the people on earth, will not be reincarnated in a simple way, or according to convention.

-Among all these religions, the end that they speak of and strive for is the same as the attainment of immortality in Buddhism—it’s just that it is achieved by different means.
-They are all of a kind.
+Among all these religions, the end of which they speak and for which they strive is the same as the attainment of fruition in Buddhism; it is just that this “fruition” is achieved by different means.
+They are all birds of a feather.
 For the people of these religions who are able to strictly abide by religious precepts in their behavior, for this portion of people, God gives them a suitable destination, a suitable place to go to, and handles them appropriately.
 All of this is reasonable, but it is not as people imagine.
 Now, having heard what happens to Christians, how do you feel?
 Are you aggrieved for them?
 Do you sympathize with them?
 (A little.)
 There’s nothing that can be done—they have only themselves to blame.
 Why do I say this?
 God’s work is true, God is alive and real, and His work is aimed at all mankind and every person—so why don’t the Christians accept this?
 Why do they manically oppose and persecute God?
 They’re lucky even to have an end such as this, so why do you feel sorry for them?
 For them to be handled in this way shows great tolerance.
 Based on the extent to which they oppose God, they should be destroyed—yet God does not do this, and merely handles Christianity the same as an ordinary religion.
 So is there any need to go into detail about the other religions?
 What is the ethos of all these religions?
 For people to be kind, and commit no evil.
 Suffer more hardships, do no evil, say nice things, do good deeds, don’t swear at others, don’t jump to conclusions about others, distance yourself from disputes, do good things, be a good person—most religious teachings are like this.
 And so, if these people of faith—these people of various religions and denominations—are able to strictly abide by religious precepts, then they won’t commit great errors or sins during the time that they’re on earth, and after being reincarnated three to seven times, then by and large these people, the people who are able to strictly abide by religious precepts, will remain to take up a role in the spiritual world.
 And are there a lot of such people?
 It’s not easy to do good, or to abide by religious rules and laws.
 Buddhism doesn’t let people eat meat—could you do that?
 If you had to wear grey robes and chant sutras in a Buddhist temple all day, could you do it?
 It wouldn’t be easy.
 Christianity has the Ten Commandments and the other commandments, are these commandments and laws easy to abide by?
 They are not!
 Take not swearing at others: People are incapable of abiding by this rule, yes?
 Unable to stop themselves, they swear—and after swearing they can’t take it back, so what do they do?
 At night they confess their sins!
 They can’t stop themselves from swearing at others, and after doing so there is still hate in their hearts, and they even go so far as to plan when they’re going to harm them.
 In sum, for those who live among this dead dogma, it is not easy to not sin or commit evil.
-And so, in every religion, only a few people are able to attain immortality.
-You think that because so many people follow these religions, many will be able to remain to take up a role in the spiritual realm!
-But there aren’t that many, only a few are able to achieve this.
-That’s generally it for the cycle of life and death of people of faith.
-What sets them apart is that they can achieve immortality, which is their difference to the unbelievers.
+Therefore, in every religion, only a handful of people are actually able to attain fruition.
+You assume that because so many people follow these religions, a good portion will be able to remain to take up a role in the spiritual realm.
+However, there are not that many; only a few are actually able to achieve this.
+That is generally it for the cycle of life and death of people of faith.
+What sets them apart is that they can attain fruition, and this is what sets them apart from unbelievers.